arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 # New API operation '$OperationName' on Azure API Management service was added.
 ```

-Creates a new API operation on the API Management service with using a specific operation policy.
+Creates a new API operation on the Azure API Management instance with using a specific operation policy.

 ```powershell
 PS> Create-AzApiManagementApiOperation -ResourceGroup $ResourceGroup -ServiceName $ServiceName -ApiId $ApiId -OperationId $OperationId -Method $Method -UrlTemplate $UrlTemplate -OperationName $OperationName -Description $Description -PolicyFilePath $PolicyFilePath